 - Ask for contact information and letters of recommendation from individuals who worked with your child in the community and at school.
 This information can be helpful to develop job applications and future plans.

-- Help your child think about his or her strengths, skills, interests, and goals for life after high school.
-Support him or her in communicating this information to the new IEP team.
+- Help your child think about their strengths, skills, interests, and goals for life after high school.
+Support them in communicating this information to the new IEP team.
 You can find resources for goal-setting, forms for sharing information, and information on helping your child develop self-determination skills at I’m Determined, a Virginia Department of Education funded project.

 - As mentioned earlier, be sure to make contact with the local office of the state vocational rehabilitation agency (the organization tasked with helping individuals with disabilities find employment) and the state developmental disability council (the organization that supports self-determination and inclusion for individuals with developmental disabilities).